 BWXT NEC places great importance on its relationships with all levels of government in the communities in which it operates and works to ensure there is open communication and awareness of BWXT NEC's operating activities.
-In 2022, BWXT NEC emailed over ten electronic updates to the MP for Peterborough-Kawartha, MPP for Peterborough and Mayor and Councillors for Peterborough.
-These communications provided elected officials in Peterborough with information about the CNSC's independent air quality study, invitations for tours, meetings and virtual community events, relevant information and links, and copies of newsletters and other documentation.
+In September, the president of BWXT NEC welcomed Peterborough Mayor Jeff Leal, the president and CEO of Invest Peterborough Rhonda Keenan, and their staff for a tour of the facility.
+Throughout the year, BWXT NEC emailed nine electronic updates to the MP for Peterborough-Kawartha, MPP for Peterborough, the Mayor, and Peterborough Councillors.
+These communications provided elected officials in Peterborough with information about the CNSC's independent air quality study, meetings and community events, and other relevant information.